Dining 0ut on a budget

 Four tips to reduce your dining out costs:

-- Downgrade – moving from sit down restaurants to quick casual can help save, not only on the need to tip but also the overall cost.
+Moving from sit-down restaurants to quick casual can help save, not only on the need to tip but also the overall cost.
 Why go to an upscale restaurant to order a burger and fries, when you can find an equivalent for cheaper.

-- Reduce your portion intake – do you usually have a take home bag after a meal out?
+Do you usually have a take-home bag after a meal out?
 Then you probably have the “eyes bigger than your stomach” syndrome.
 Why not forgo the appetizer and just have the main meal, or split one appetizer between several people?
 The same goes for desserts.
+One of our more common splits is to go to Chipotle, get a fully loaded burrito bowl and a bag of chips with guac.
+This usually comes in around $15 and we can split them both because the bowl is usually bigger than the burrito.

-- Reduce the frequency – by cutting out one or two dining out trips a month by planning and preparing ahead.
-An hour or two preparing quick meals in advance can save you from needing to stop.
+By cutting out one or two dining out trips a month by planning and preparing ahead.
+An hour or two of preparing quick meals in advance can save you from needing to stop.
 We suggest making a big pot of chili or soup and putting some in the freezer for those nights when you just don’t feel like cooking.
+Here are a few suggestions on how we eat all week for less than $100 with healthy meals.

 Dining out on a budget doesn’t need to be a hassle.
 Implement the four tips above and you could save 10, 20 or 50% off of your budget, giving you more money to put towards debt and your financial future.